Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Whatever is the instrument that you’re playing, soundproofing your walls is always useful.
 However, if you want to have effective soundproofing, it’s not going to be cheap.
 The most effective way is to have thicker walls, while also adding a layer of gypsum boards and any kind of insulation material in between the wall and the boards.
 Read our complete guide on soundproofing room for drums.

 And that wraps it up!
 We hope you’ve learned something new on the topic of drum sets and what makes a good quiet drum set.
 Feel free to browse around a bit more and then make the big purchase.
-Overall, an electronic drum kit might be the best option for you to get the full sound but do not underestimate the efficiency of drum pads for home practice.
+Overall, a quiet electronic drum kit might be the best option for you to get the full sound but do not underestimate the efficiency of drum pads for home practice.
 Stay safe and rock on, guys!